Anioł Dowgird

 Anioł Dowgird (Angelas Daugirdas; 1776–1835) was a philosopher of Polish Enlightenment and Lithuanian Enlightenment.

-Dowgird studied in Jesuit and Piarist schools, then joined the Piarist Order and took holy orders.
+Born into a noble family in the Mahiliou province, Dowgird studied in Jesuit and Piarist schools in Mscislau, Mahiliou and Dubrouna, then joined the Piarist Order and took holy orders.
 Subsequently, he taught at Piarist schools and for a time was a professor of logic and ethics at Vilnius University.

 Dowgird derived his views from John Locke's empiricism, the Scottish School of Common Sense, and Immanuel Kant's Critique of Pure Reason.
 But, unlike Kant, he ascribed to time and space a real existence independent of man.